-If you are over 50, you’ve entered a new phase of your life.
-It’s time for colonoscopy.
-And just what is your doctor looking for in there?
+If you are over 50 years old, you’ve entered a new phase of your life.
+It’s the time a colonoscopy.
+What is your doctor looking for in there?
 The presence of polyps.
-You’ve likely heard of them, but may not know exactly what they are and what it means to have them.
+You’ve likely heard of them but may not know exactly what they are and what it means to have them.

-A polyp, simply put, is an abnormal growth of tissue.
-It can occur on any mucous membrane in your body, but let’s focus on one type: abnormal tissue growth in your GI tract.
+A polyp is an abnormal growth of tissue.
+It can occur on any mucous membrane in your body, but the focus in a colonoscopy is on one type: abnormal tissue growth in your gastrointestinal (GI) tract.
 Colon polyps are the most common; stomach polyps are rare.

 Colon Polyp Symptoms